mawais-afz/java-interview-questions/problem-solving.md

     Output:

     ```
+    Recursive factorial of 5 is: 120
-    Factorial of 5 is: 120
+    Iterative factorial of 5 is: 120

+    Recursive factorial of 0 is: 1
-    Factorial of 0 is: 1
+    Iterative factorial of 0 is: 1

+    Trying factorial of negative number:
     Error: Factorial is not defined for negative numbers
     ```

     This solution demonstrates:

-    - Recursive approach to calculate factorial
+    - Both recursive and iterative approaches to calculate factorial
     - Error handling for negative numbers
     - Base cases for 0 and 1
+    - Recursive approach:
         - Time Complexity: O(n)
         - Space Complexity: O(n) due to recursive call stack
+    - Iterative approach:
+        - Time Complexity: O(n)
+        - Space Complexity: O(1)

 13. **Write a Java program to check if the two strings are anagrams**